Core Design Principles Behind Uplinkr

 Section titled “Why there is no dashboard”Uplinkr deliberately ships without a dashboard.

-Dashboards introduce:
+Dashboards usually introduce:

-- persistent storage requirements
+- persistent storage expectations

-- UI maintenance
+- frontend maintenance

-- authentication concerns
+- authentication and access-control concerns

-- operational overhead
+- more operational surface area

-uplinkr is built to be:
+Uplinkr is built to be:

 - CLI-first